All You Need to Know About Indonesia: A Guide for Tourists

 We have already covered the issue of behavior in the temples, but recall a little about how to behave:

-- There are many temples worth entering only in special clothes that you can buy or rent at the entrance;
+- There are many temples worth entering only in unique clothes that you can buy or rent at the entrance;

-- Bare feet - a prerequisite, so you have to remove your shoes at the entrance;
+- Bare feet - a prerequisite, so you have to remove your shoes at the gate;

 - If a temple requires a donation, you may have to buy it at the entrance in the form of flowers, plates with rice, or other ways to appease the temple spirits;

-- Respectful behavior - a pledge of a good visit to the temple.
-Even if you do not understand the purpose of certain actions, doing them = a sign of good taste and friendliness.
+- Respectful behavior - a pledge of a unique visit to the temple.
+Even if you do not understand the purpose of specific actions, doing them = a sign of good taste and friendliness.

 Relations with The Locals: The Culture of Indonesians and How to Get It Through